52nd Munich Security Conference: Middle East situation

 During a panel discussion on the situation in the Middle East, US Senator John McCain described the global political landscape in clear terms.
 Because of eroding balances of power, McCain stated that the current world order was in a state of decay.
 The senator accused the West of being weak vis-à-vis Russia and criticized the diplomatic approach pursued by US Secretary of State Kerry.
 This attitude, according to McCain, would only promote the military aggression of Russia.
 The Senator also expressed skepticism towards the Syria agreement, which he said rewarded aggression and was just another sign of Western weakness.
 McCain also stated that this agreement was insufficient to end the refugee crisis, which Russia would be using as a weapon against the Western community.
 The Secretary General of the Gulf Cooperation Council, Abdullatif bin Rashid Al Zayani, supported the Syria agreement.
 Norbert Röttgen, Chairman of the Foreign Affairs Committee in the Bundestag, said that Russia had won the upper hand in the Middle East through its violent actions in Syria.
-He also spoke out against further concessions of the West in the Ukraine conflict in exchange for Russian concessions in Syria.
+He also spoke out against further concessions of the West in the Russo-Ukrainian war in exchange for Russian concessions in Syria.
 He called it a mistake not to have established a safe zone for Syrian refugees in 2015, thus leading to spill-over effects across the region.
 Röttgen called on Europe to take responsibility for its own security.
 Israeli defence minister Moshe Ya'alon criticized the lack of a "grand strategy" for the West in order to deal with terrorism and the political situation in the Middle East.
 He reiterated the Israeli strategy of "red lines" vis-à-vis Syria.
 Finally, he added that the conflict between NATO and Russia did not constitute a new Cold War, since Moscow was acting unilaterally and no aggression on the part of the West was initiated.